pycco-docs/pycco/CONTRIBUTING.md

 # Contributing to Pycco

-This project currently lacks an active maintainer.

-The original author (Nick Fitzgerald) no longer maintains this project actively and the current maintainer (Trey Hunner) no longer uses Pycco actively.
+[Zach Smith](http://zdsmith.com) is the current maintainer of this project.

 ## Help Us Out

-If you would like to help merge pull requests and manage issues email Trey Hunner and Nick Fitzgerald so you can be granted access to manage the repository.
+Feel free to contribute by opening a pull request on this project's [GitHub repo](https://github.com/pycco-docs/pycco).
+All requests with documented and tested code will be gladly reviewed.